tito-arch/BABC-2/content/posts/proton-mail-preview.md

 image = "/uploads/proton-mail-og.webp"

 +++
 Did you know that hackers can email you and by simply opening the email the hacker gets your IP address?
-And we all know the security risks when an unauthorized person like a hacker for example accesses your IP address.
-He or she may steal your identity and access your location and personal files, that's how easily you can get hacked.
-It takes only one click of a button.
-But someone may still argue that the email provider should protect its users from such attacks. and yeah that is true.
+And we all know the security risks when an unauthorized person like a hacker accesses your IP address.
+He or she may steal your identity and access your location and personal files,It takes only one click of a button.
+But someone may still argue that email providers should protect their users from such attacks. and yes that is true.

 However, not all email providers provide extra security features to their users.
-There are various secure email providers eg. [**Tutanota**](https://tutanota.com/ "Tutanota link")**,** [**Cock. li** ](https://cock.li/ "Cock.li link")or even [**Hushmail**](https://www.hushmail.com/ "https://www.hushmail.com/")**,** but we are particularly going to look for only one email provider and that is **Protonmail.** If the name sounds familiar it's because of the famous [**ProtonVPN**](https://protonvpn.com/ "proton vpn link") service that mainly focuses on securing your online presence by redirecting traffic to a proton server based in **Geneva, Switzerland**.
+There are various secure email providers eg. [**Tutanota**](https://tutanota.com/ "Tutanota link")**,** [**Cock. li** ](https://cock.li/ "Cock.li link")or even [**Hushmail**](https://www.hushmail.com/ "https://www.hushmail.com/")**,** but we are particularly going to look to only one email provider and that is **Protonmail.** If the name sounds familiar it's because of the famous [**ProtonVPN**](https://protonvpn.com/ "proton vpn link") service that mainly focuses on securing your online presence by redirecting traffic to a proton server based in **Geneva, Switzerland**.

 So if you were to get hacked the hacker would not be able to retrieve your IP address because of the proton mail strong **encryption**.
 So if you are a person who values his or her data. or maybe looking for a secure way to send your data online, this article is for you.